-Continued low oil and natural gas prices, especially in comparison to 2014 levels, has considerably reduced drilling activity in North America.
+Continued low oil and natural gas prices, such as those seen as a result of the COVID-19 pandemic, has considerably reduced drilling activity in North America.
 As well, many wells that were drilled in 2015 and 2016 were left as drilled and uncompleted.
 This trend along with price discounting for frac related chemicals resulted in significantly reduced sales of fracturing and stimulation chemicals and was a main contributor to a shrinking market environment for the broader production and specialty chemicals marketplace.